ngdeva99/Safe-Exam-Browser/README.md

 # Safe-Exam-Browser

-A python script to enable the required applications alone while conducting an examination using Safe Exam Brower software.
+A python script to enable the required applications automatically while conducting an examination using Safe Exam Brower software.